-Inhabiting musical territory somewhere between art song and folk, dream-pop and electronica, ambient and cinematic, British composer/singer/producer Chloë March embraces all these influences to create emotionally charged, poetic and intensely atmospheric songs and soundworlds.
+Inhabiting musical territory somewhere between art song and folk, dream-pop and electronica, ambient and cinematic, British composer/singer/producer Chloë March embraces all these influences to create emotionally charged, intensely atmospheric songs and soundworlds.
 Her highly distinctive and genre-defying music has often found a home on BBC6 and airplay includes Danish national radio DRP2, Radio Eins Berlin and 2ser Radio, Sydney.
 At the heart of March's music is a much-lauded jazz-inflected alto that has been compared to many other artists, from Goldfrapp to Tracey Thorn and Beth Gibbons.
 'Chloë's vocals have a kind of transformative power' Ian Fairholm ' Her music's defining sound is her luminous voice, a smoky alto that unfurls like a plume of cigarette smoke, its velvety tone a sensual narcotic....' textura 'March’s vocals manage to find that difficult balance between elegance, emotion and mystery.
 A joy.'
 Leonard's Lair

 Chloë March released her first album ‘Snowdrop’ in 2004, a collection of piano-based songs she had performed in various venues across London and recorded in local studios.
 Afer touring the UK and Italy as keyboard player with Cousteau she spent three years teaching herself how to record and produce while writing her second album ‘Divining’ (2008).
 The album was lovingly crafted, themed around water and featured March on piano, her sister Emma Bell on French horn, use of vocal multi-layering and detailed textural electronica and found-sounds. (‘A command of the keyboard reminiscent of Kate Bush, Tori Amos or Nina Simone...
 Hear the three years of perfectionism’ Tom Robinson BBC6)